testillano/h2agent/docs/api/README.md

 ### Client storage configuration

 Same explanation done for `server-data` equivalent operation, applies here (`PUT /admin/v1/client-data/configuration`).
 Just to know that history events here have an extended key adding `client endpoint id` to the `method` and `uri` processed.
-The purge procedure is performed over the specific provision identifier, removing everything registered for any working `state` and for the current processed `sequence` value.
+The purge procedure clears all events accumulated during the chain, removing everything registered across all steps (different endpoints, methods and URIs) that participated in the completed flow.

 The same agent could manage server and client connections, so you have specific configurations for internal data regarding server or client events, but normally, we shall use only one mode to better separate responsibilities within the testing ecosystem.